There are many aspects of the menopause that can make a woman’s life challenging.

 - Free Health Consultation

-The word menopause is taken from the Greek language - meno (monthly) and pausis (to stop) and literally means ‘stop menstruation’.
+The word menopause is from the Greek language - meno (monthly) and pausis (to stop) and literally means ‘stop menstruation’.

 It usually affects women between the ages of 45 to 55 and cannot be confirmed until a year after menstruation has ended.